List of submissions to the 82nd Academy Awards for Best Foreign Language Film

 This is a list of submissions to the 82nd Academy Awards for Best Foreign Language Film.
 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
 The award is handed out annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

 The deadline for all countries to send in their submissions is September 30, 2009.
 The submitted motion pictures must be first released theatrically in their respective countries between October 1, 2008, and September 30, 2009.

 For more details on the Academy's submission and nomination process for Best Foreign Language Film, see Rule Fourteen: Special Rules for the Best Foreign Language Film Award.

 The Academy has received 67 official Oscar submissions, tying the record set in 2008.
 The submissions from Algeria and Mongolia were disqualified from competing.
 A shortlist of nine semi-finalists was announced January 20, 2010.
 The official nominees were announced on February 2, 2010.

-The winner of the Academy Award for Best Foreign Language Film was Argentina's The Secret in Their Eyes.
+Argentina won the award for the second time with The Secret in Their Eyes by Juan José Campanella.